 RRP $179.99 (US) | From $6 a month (US) |

 Google Nest Cam Battery retails for $179.99 in the US.
-Wait for sales to roll around–it is often on offer for less.
+Wait for sales to roll around and it’s often on offer for less.

 The quality of the build, its ability to work indoors and outdoors, and, above all, Google’s name are likely responsible for the price, which is substantially more than lower-end budget cameras that pull off the same functions.

-However, it’s not entirely true that what’s being paid for is just the name.
-Nest Cam’s internal AI features set it apart from competition, with really useful distinctions made between people, objects, and animals that works both flawlessly and speedily.
+Nest Cam’s internal AI features set it apart from competition, with really useful distinctions made between people, objects, and animals that work flawlessly.

 Surprisingly, these features are unlocked right out of the box, which isn’t the case for every Nest Cam model.
 The Nest Aware subscription service provides 60 days of event history and the option for 24/7 continuous recording when the device is charging.